yuliu96/leonardo_toolset_revision/docs/tutorials.rst

 Basic Tutorials
 ----------------
-This section contains notebook tutorials showcasing how to do stripe removal using :mod:`Leonardo-DeStripe`, how to fuse datasets with dual-sided illumination and/or dual-sided detection using :mod:`Leonardo-FUSE`, and how to build an optimal workflow to resolve sample-induced aberrations using :mod:`Leonardo-DeStripe-FUSE`.
+This section contains notebook tutorials showcasing how to do stripe removal using :mod:`Leonardo-DeStripe`, how to fuse datasets with dual-sided illumination and/or dual-sided detection using :mod:`Leonardo-Fuse`, and how to build an optimal workflow to resolve sample-induced aberrations using :mod:`Leonardo-DeStripe-Fuse`.

 .. toctree::
     :maxdepth: 1